nokaa/aidos/add_bang/README.md

 ```

 Now you can simply run the `add_db` binary that is created.

 I recommend moving this binary to the same directory as the aidos binary.
 This way you will not have to move the database file that is created.

+You can safely modify the database while `aidos` is running.